Surfers Against Sewage: History

 Set up as a single-issue campaign group in 1990, Surfers Against Sewage led a nationwide campaign for improved water quality.
 Their campaign's success was helped by key pieces of EU legislation including the Bathing Water Directive.

 In 2012, Surfers Against Sewage was recognised as a national marine conservation charity focused on the protection of waves, oceans, beaches, marine wildlife and coastal communities.

 In 2018 it was one of the seven charities nominated by Prince Harry and Meghan Markle to receive donations in lieu of wedding presents.

 Campaigns

-Today the organisation represents an ever-expanding supporter base and campaigns on a diverse range of issues.
+Today the organisation represents an expanding supporter base and campaigns on a diverse range of issues.
 SAS campaigns for both the UK's coastal environment and the health of all surfers and other recreational waters users.
 Recently, SAS has expanded its remit into the protection of the wave resource and surfing spots through the Protect Our Waves (POW) campaign.
 Since 1990, SAS has secured a multitude of campaign successes on behalf of all water users.